KDE/threadweaver/examples/HelloWorldRaw.in.md

 object when the reference count reaches zero.
 A `JobPointer` is simply a shared pointer.
 A raw pointer will be considered a new object and automatically wrapped in a shared pointer and deleted when it goes out of scope.
+Even though three different kinds of objects are handed over to the stream, in all three cases the programmer does not need to put special consideration into memory management and the object life cycles.

-Before executing the program, think about what you expect it to print.
+Now before executing the program, think about what you expect it to print.

 ~~~~
 World!